DaraMoh/project-web-dashboard/my-app/README.md

 STEP 1: Set-up Repository
-** THIS GUIDE IS BASED ON THE ASSUMPTION THAT THE USER USES codesandbox.io.
-If you are going to use an IDE like Visual Studio Code, you may have to search online to understand how to utilize it. **
+** THIS GUIDE IS BASED ON THE ASSUMPTION THAT THE USER USES Visual Studio AND Docker Desktop.
+If you are planning to use another IDE, you will have to adjust accordingly **

-1) Log into Github, then fork this repository (click on the *Fork* button).
-This will allow you to make an editable version for your own use.

-2) Log into codesandbox.io (free plan is good).
-Link your codesandbox.io account with Github, then click on *import repository* and select the forked repository.

-3) Run these commands on the terminal at the bottom of the page:
- - npm install react
- - npm install react-router-dom
- - npm install d3

-4) Run these commands to launch the project.
- - cd my-app
- - npm start

-5) You can now edit the code whenever you want, and just Ctrl+S to save the code (with the webpage auto-updating)
+1) Download the tarball (project_web_dashboard.tar).

+2) Log into Docker, and on your computer's terminal run "docker load -i project_web_dashboard".
+This will import a Docker image to your machine.

+3) Now, run "docker run -d -p 3000:3000 project_web_dashboard".
+This will run the example project on "http://localhost:3000".
+Now, you are ready to work.

+4) Create a folder on your computer.
+This will be your working directory, where you will be editing the code from the container.

+5) Now, you must mount the Docker container to the directory.
+Open your terminal, and write the following code -> "docker run -d --name <container_name> -v /path/to/your/local/directory:/path/inside/container <image_name>" Replace <container_name> with the desired name for the new container, <image_name> with the name of the Docker image you want to run, and /path/to/your/local/directory with the path to the working directory you created in step 4.
+The /path/inside/container should be the path to the directory inside the container where the code should reside.

 -----------------------------------------